 Pennsylvania's ChildLine is a 24 hour a day, seven day a week, free hotline that allows people to report suspected child abuse or neglect.
 Trained child welfare professionals assess the calls and refer the matter to the agency that is best able to handle or investigate the concern, or to provide support to the child, or their family, or both.
-The plaintiff in this lawsuit alleges that the Commonwealth's Childline Registry statute is unconstitutional because individuals who have "indicated" findings of child abuse are not afforded a pre-deprivation hearing and are therefore denied due process of law under the statute.
+The plaintiff in this lawsuit alleges that the Commonwealth's Childline Registry statute is unconstitutional because individuals who have "indicated" findings of child abuse are not afforded a predeprivation hearing and are therefore denied due process of law under the statute.
 DHS filed Preliminary Objections and Petitioners filed an Application for Summary Relief.
-A hearing was held on both of these application regarding the facial challenge to the statute and sustaining the Commonwealth's objection as to standing.
+A hearing was held on both of these applications and in April 2025, Commonwealth Court issued a Memorandum Opinion denying Petitioners' Application regarding the facial challenge to the statute and sustaining the Commonwealth's objection as to standing.
 The parties will proceed on the as-applied challenges raised and will conduct necessary discovery.
 This decision could have a significant impact on how the department has implemented and is administering the Commonwealth's Childline Registry.